SMITH, Phillip John 27/03/2015

 Mr B McMurray

-- Phillip John Smith is serving a sentence of life imprisonment with a minimum non-parole period of 13 years imposed on 15 April 1966 for a crime of murder.
-Originally his parole eligibility date was 14 April 2009.
-Subsequently that date was extended until 9 April 2013 because of multiple frauds he committed in prison between the years 2006 and 2010.
+1. Phillip John Smith is serving a sentence of life imprisonment imposed on 15 April 1996 for a dreadful murder.
+He was subject to a minimum non-parole period of 13 years but his parole eligibility date was extended until 9 April 2013, following upon conviction for multiple frauds committed in prison between 2006 and 2010.